Zum Inhalt springen

 Following the recent ECJ ruling on the Privacy Shield, the requirements are supplemented by the fact that personal data should ideally only be processed within the EU in order to ensure GDPR-compliant processing and thus avoid having to fear high fines.
 The same applies to etracker: processing takes place exclusively in the EU, more precisely in Germany.

-In an independent audit by ePrivacy GmbH, all etracker products were checked against the background of GDPR compliance and awarded the ePrivacy Seal excellent.
-The conclusion of the report states: “In cookie-less mode (standard mode), the use of etracker analytics is lawful without any requirement for consent.”
+In an independent audit by ePrivacy GmbH, all etracker products were tested for GDPR compliance and awarded the ePrivacy Seal.
+The conclusion of the audit states: “In cookie-less mode (standard mode), the use of etracker analytics is lawful without any requirement for consent.”
 This also fulfills the requirement of the Data Protection Conference: “Controllers must prove that the processing of personal data is lawful as part of their accountability under Art.
 5 para.
 2 GDPR.”

 This means that etracker offers the perfect tracking solution for public bodies – GDPR-compliant, data storage exclusively in Germany and with the premises of data economy and customer data sovereignty.